realJustinLee/markdown_resume/README.md

 - Designed and developed a 3D modeling system with `WebGL` and `React.js` for people to model their favorite movie avatars and print them with a 3D printer.
 - Developed the interface system with `React.js` and webpage 3D modeling and rendering with `WebGL`.
 Containerized the app using `Docker`.
-- Extended and Developed a custom `STLExporter` to fuze every model fragment into one 3D model and reduced the output `STL` model file by 30%.
+- Extended and Developed a custom `STLExporter` to fuze every model fragment into one 3D model and reduced the output `STL` model file size by 30%.
 - Tech Stack: `JavaScript` + `React.js` + `Three.js` + `WebGL` + `Docker`